Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/inferno-test-app-registration.md

 Before executing the test, follow these steps to configure your environment:

 1. **Create Secrets in Key Vault**:
-    - In the resource group that matches your environment, open the KeyVault with the suffix `backkv`.
+    - Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
+The Key Vault will have a suffix of `backkv`.
     - Add the following secrets along with their values for the Endpoint resource:
         - `status` = active
         - `connectionType` = http://terminology.hl7.org/CodeSystem/endpoint-connection-type